MartinPacker/filterCSV/README.md

 The iThoughts CSV format is tabular.

-But usually you want more than one level of nodes:
+But usually you want more than one level of node:

     level,level0,level1,level2
     0,Top-level node